Anani Dzidzienyo

 Anani Dzidzienyo was a professor of Afro-Brazilian studies at Brown University.
 He is known for his scholarship on the African diaspora in Latin America.

 Early life and education

 Born in Sekondi, Gold Coast in 1941, Dzidzienyo grew up as Ghana became independent.
 This political climate and the influence of Kwame Nkrumah caused Dzidzienyo to consider a career as a diplomat and to study international relations.

-Dzidzienyo came to the US in 1965 to attend Williams College, receiving a BA in political science.
+After winning a 1959 essay contest, Dzidzienyo traveled to the US in 1960 to represent Ghana at the New York Herald Tribune World Youth Forum.
+In 1965, he began attending Williams College, receiving a BA in political science.
 During one of his courses, a professor showed images from an Afro-Brazilian festival which bore similarities to Dzidzienyo experienced in Gold Coast, piquing his curiosity.
 He pursued graduate studies in Latin American politics and government at the University of Essex.
 After graduating, he became a research fellow at the Institute of Race Relations and started lecturing at Brown University.

 Career

 In 1971, Dzidzienyo wrote "The Position of Blacks in Brazilian Society", an article which challenged the perspective the racial discrimination was no longer present in Latin America after the end of the colonial period and slavery.
 He was one of the first scholars to bring an African perspective to the study of anti-Black racism.

 Dzidzienyo taught at Brown University for over 46 years and helped to revise its Baccalaureate ceremonies to include "prayers and blessings performed in native languages, as well as cultural traditions that represent the homes of members of the student body".
 He contributed to many books and encyclopedias.
 He studied the relationship between Brazil and Africa, the after-effects of slavery on Black Brazilians and racial dynamics both in Brazil and elsewhere.
 Concerned with policy, Dzidzienyo authored reports for human rights foundations.